konklone/congress-android/README.md

 ## Congress for Android

-This is the source code for the Sunlight Foundation's [Congress app](http://congress.sunlightfoundation.com) for Android phones.
+This is the source code for the Eric Mill's Congress app for Android phones.
+(This app was previously funded and developed for years by the [Sunlight Foundation](https://sunlightfoundation.com).)

 Find the most up-to-date version in the Google Play Store: https://play.google.com/store/apps/details?id=com.sunlightlabs.android.congress

 We ship the app using the code found in this repository, with some miscellaneous unversioned API keys and build information placed in `app/src/main/res/values/keys.xml`.

-We use [Github Issues](/sunlightlabs/congress-android/issues) for issue tracking.
+We use [Github Issues](https:/github.com/konklone/congress-android/issues) for issue tracking.

 ### Setup